cfw-guide/dsi.cfw.guide/docs/installing-unlaunch.md

 :::: tabs

-::: tab name="Memory Pit" default
+::: tab default Memory Pit

 - Delete the `sd:/private/ds/app/484E494A/pit.bin` file from your SD card
 - Rename `tip.bin` back to `pit.bin`, and leave it intact